CLOSE SEARCH

 Good leaver or bad leaver shareholders - importance for growth businesses

-This is why having good leaver and bad leaver provisions is a really important way of protecting the business and other shareholders.
+This is why having good leaver and bad leaver provisions is a really important way of protecting your business and other shareholders.
 A very "black and white" approach may not always be best and some flexibility may also be important in determining and defining whether an exiting shareholder is penalised.

-For good or bad leaver rules to apply, you will either need to change your company articles or include these provisions in a shareholder agreement (or investor agreement).
-You may also need to include leaver provisions in other key documents such as some of your employment contracts and/or share scheme rules.
+Leaver clauses can be included either in changes to your company articles, a shareholder agreement (or investor agreement)or other key documents such as some of your employment contracts and/or share scheme rules.

-The risk of compulsory transfer rules is that key employees and highly sought after potential recruits will be very nervous of such clauses because they can result in them not accruing the full or any benefit of shares.
-Consequently, the terms of compulsory transfer rules as well as the triggers for leaving on less than good leaver terms should be carefully considered, perhaps allowing for a degree of flexibility and negotiation with different shareholders.
+The risk of compulsory transfer rules is that key employees or highly sought after potential recruits will be very nervous of such clauses because they can result in them not accruing the full or any benefit of shares.

 Advantages of compulsory transfer from the company’s perspective generally include :